quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/dynamics.md

 I=\bar{g}s(V-E)
 $$

-Here $$E$$ is a reverse potential, which can determine whether the direction of $$I$$ is inhibition or excitation.
+Here $$E$$ is a reverse potential, which can determine whether the effect of $$I$$ is inhibition or excitation.
 For example, when the resting potential is about -65, subtracting a lower $$E$$, such as -75, will become positive, thus will change the direction of the current in the formula and produce the suppression current.
 The $$E$$ value of excitatory synapses is relatively high, such as 0.

 In terms of implementation, you can apply a synaptic delay to the variable ``g``.